More Detail Than Standard Analytics

 - Strict session replay privacy demands that users must explicitly consent before the recording script ever executes.

-- Finding these scripts requires actively analyzing network requests with a dedicated diagnostic scanner.
+- Finding these scripts usually requires analyzing network requests and loaded third-party code.

 For years, marketing and product engineering teams relied on aggregated statistics.
-They knew what percentage of visitors bounced from a pricing page, but they never truly understood why.
-To solve this mystery, software engineers developed incredibly invasive technology that completely transforms how businesses monitor consumer behavior.
+They knew what percentage of visitors bounced from a pricing page, but they had limited visibility into what actually caused friction.
+Session replay tools were built to add that extra context.

 How Session Replay Works